jeipab/Pansinayan-Mobile/README.md

 ## 🚀 Features

-* **Live Recognition:** Uses CameraX for a high-performance, real-time camera feed.
+- **Live Recognition:** Uses CameraX for a high-performance, real-time camera feed.
-* **Dual-Model Support:** Allows real-time switching between a high-accuracy Transformer model and a lightweight GRU model.
+- **Dual-Model Support:** Allows real-time switching between a high-accuracy Transformer model and a lightweight GRU model.
-* **Advanced Keypoint Extraction:** Employs MediaPipe for robust extraction of 78 keypoints (pose, left hand, right hand, and face), totaling 156 data points.
+- **Advanced Keypoint Extraction:** Employs MediaPipe for robust extraction of 78 keypoints (pose, left hand, right hand, and face), totaling 156 data points.
-* **Skeleton Visualization:** Toggleable skeleton overlay to visualize the keypoints MediaPipe is detecting.
+- **Skeleton Visualization:** Real-time skeleton overlay showing pose (green) and hand keypoints (yellow) for debugging and verification.
+Enabled by default with debug mode available via long-press.
-* **Occlusion Detection:** UI indicator shows when the user's hand blocks their face (which can affect accuracy).
+- **Occlusion Detection:** UI indicator shows when the user's hand blocks their face (which can affect accuracy).
-* **Persistent History:** All recognitions are saved to a local Room database for review.
+- **Persistent History:** All recognitions are saved to a local Room database for review.
-* **CSV Export:** Users can export their recognition history as a CSV file for analysis.
+- **CSV Export:** Users can export their recognition history as a CSV file for analysis.

 ---